 Education: Eastern Oregon University, Bachelor’s of Science in Education.

 Biography: An Alumna of EOU, Cheryl taught in the Powder Valley School District for 27 years.
 She was awarded Oregon Middle School Science Teacher of the Year and Conservation Teacher of the year.
 She served on the Oregon Science Teacher Board, was president of Baker County Chamber of Commerce and serves on the executive board for Oregon Cattlemen’s Association.
 She owns and operates the VP Ranch in North Powder and is the sixth generation to live and ranch in the Powder Valley.

 Education: Northwest Nazarene University, Master of Education Leadership; Eastern Oregon University, Bachelor’s of Science in Elementary Education.

-Education: Eastern Oregon University, Bachelor of Science in History.
+Education: Eastern Oregon University, Masters of Business Administration

 Education: Harvard University, AB, 1964; Tufts University School of Medicine, MD, 1968; Dartmouth Medical School Orthopedic Residency, 1975.